Clicky

 But this place is steeped in history — most notably in and around Seatauket, the home base of operations for George Washington’s Culper Spy Ring, which helped the U.S. defeat the British in the Revolutionary War.
 (And this history is carefully preserved.)

-But if you’re looking to move or just visit here, a big issue with much of Suffolk’s upper North Shore, closest to the water, is that you could be a good 20-minute drive away from any major highway — but that’s how many like it.
+If you’re looking to move or just visit here, a big issue with much of Suffolk’s upper North Shore, closest to the water, is that you could be a good 20-minute drive away from any major highway — but that’s how many of the locals like it.

 Traffic also slows to a crawl during certain hours on 25A and other east-west roadways.
 So get comfortable.
 Grab a bite at some renowned restaurants.
 Take a hike.
 Take a dip.